-- I. The boiler may be fitted to any suitable wall with the flue passing through an outside wall or roof and discharging to atmosphere in a position permitting satisfactory removal of combustion products and providing an adequate air supply.
+I. The boiler may be fitted to any suitable wall with the flue passing through an outside wall or roof and discharging to atmosphere in a position permitting satisfactory removal of combustion products and providing an adequate air supply.
 The boiler should be fitted within the building unless otherwise protected by a suitable enclosure i.e. garage or outhouse.
-(The boiler may be fitted inside a cupboard-see Section 7.3). - 2.
-If the boiler is sited in an unheated enclosure then it is recommended to leave the ON/OFF Selector Switch in the domestic hot water and central heating position to give frost protection. - 3.
-If the boiler is fitted in a room containing a bath or shower reference must be made to the relevant requirements.
+(The boiler may be fitted inside a cupboard-see Section 7.3).

+2. If the boiler is sited in an unheated enclosure then it is recommended to leave the ON/OFF Selector Switch in the On position.

+3. If the boiler is fitted in a room containing a bath or shower reference must be made to the relevant requirements.
 In GB this is the current I.E.E.
 Wiring Regulations and Building Regulations.